Pull On Your Robes—Harry Potter: A History of Magic Exhibit is Coming to NYC

 Harry Potter: A History of Magic will walk visitors through the franchise with rare books, manuscripts and magical objects from the British Library, New-York Historical Society, Scholastic and others.
 Muggles—uh, guests—can peruse everything from subjects offered at Hogwarts to original drafts and drawings from illustrators Mary GrandPré and Jim Kay and author J.K.
 Rowling herself.
 You can even peek at the lore that inspired the Wizarding World.

 September 2018 marks the 20th anniversary of Harry Potter’s release in the US.
-If you’re a family of Potterheads, you’ll probably want to grab tickets to Harry Potter and the Cursed Child, keep an eye out for the Harry Potter: Wizards Unite app and then treat the kids to something from PBTeen’s magical collection.
+If you’re a family of Potterheads, you’ll probably want to grab tickets to Harry Potter and the Cursed Child, keep an eye out for the Harry Potter: Wizards Unite app (the Harry Potter Hogwarts Mystery app released this week!) and then treat the kids to something from PBTeen’s magical collection.

 New-York Historical Society